abeuscher/foodfight/prompt-14.md

 ## Important Files
 - game_state_machine.gd - For handling phase transitions
 - Main UI - For displaying the interstitial screens
-- game_ui_manager.gd - For managing UI elements
+- base_ui_manager.gd - For managing UI elements

 ## Development Guidelines
 1. Do not give any code partials that are longer than 5 lines.
 If your rewrite is longer than 5 lines, provide the whole file.